 Many events provide interpreters for their hard-of-hearing clientele.
 If you know sign language, look into opportunities translating on stage at events, in courtrooms and in classrooms.

-I’ve tutored on and off over the years, and I was able to make well over $20 an hour.
+Tutors can make well over $20 an hour.
 If you know your math, science and other subjects well, consider sharing your skills with students.

 6. Test Prep Instructor